Xianlai/architectural_plan_generator/Documentations.md

 ____
 ## Wall class
-The wall class implements the real word wall objects.
-It has states attributes like 2 end points, the opening, 2 rooms it belongs to, thickness, material etc. In the searching process, we will abstract it into a line with 2 end points, 1 opening and 2 owning rooms.
+The wall class implements the real-world wall objects.
+It has states attributes including the id, 2 end points, the opening, 2 rooms it belongs to, thickness, material etc. In the searching process, we will abstract it into a line with 1 id, 2 end points, 1 opening and 2 owning rooms.
+The other attributes will be implemented later when needed in other problems.

-**class** ```Wall(ends, rooms)```
+**class** ```Wall(id, ends, rooms)```

 #### Parameters:
+- **id**:
+    The wall id

 - **ends**:
     a list of 2 end points.
 The points should be in order (left, right) or (upper, lower).

 - **rooms**:
     a list of 2 rooms

 #### Attributes:
 - **``self.id``**: